Meillaya/Compiler/README.md

 ## References:

-[Nora Sandler's Blog](https://norasandler.com/2017/11/29/Write-a-Compiler.html): A blog post that explains parts of the compiler in detail.
+- [Nora Sandler's Blog](https://norasandler.com/2017/11/29/Write-a-Compiler.html): A blog post that explains parts of the compiler in detail.
+- [Writing a C Compiler](https://github.com/nlsandler/nqcc2): A repository containing the code for the blog post in OCaml.
-[Lox](https://github.com/Meillaya/Lox): An AST interpreter I built in Rust.
+- [Lox](https://github.com/Meillaya/Lox): An AST interpreter I built in Rust.